 - 26. The Fiscal Council's reports and analysis will be published and made freely available to all and these will be released in the Fiscal Council's own name as an independent body. - 27.
 In its publications, the Council will act objectively, transparently and impartially, free from any political perspective, and on the basis of current NI Executive policy.
 The Council should not comment on the merits of individual policies, or examine alternative policy scenarios except insomuch as these are required to, for example, compare or understand expenditure levels against other jurisdictions, or to establish an illustrative baseline against which the impact of decisions can be explained. - 28.
 The Council will publish all the documents it produces in an accessible manner and should comply with the Code of Practice for Official Statistics in line with good practice. - 29.
-The Fiscal Council may share material from these products in advance of publication if it requires factual comments on the presentation of analysis or forecasts that have been produced with the assistance of the Department of Agriculture, Environment and Rural Affairs officials, but is not obliged to do so.
-Prerelease information will be subject to confidentiality arrangements.
+The Fiscal Council may share material from these products in advance of publication if it requires factual comments on the presentation of analysis or forecasts that have been produced with the assistance of Department for Infrastructure officials, but is not obliged to do so.
+Pre-release information will be subject to confidentiality arrangements.

-External gueries on Fiscal Council publications
+External queries on Fiscal Council publications

 30. As an independent body, it will be the responsibility of the Fiscal Council to respond to external queries on the data, analysis and judgements published in Fiscal Council documentation, consulting with other departments as necessary.
-The Fiscal Council and the Department of Agriculture, Environment and Rural Affairs will treat shared information in accordance with the requirements of the Freedom of Information Act 2000.
+The Fiscal Council and the Department for Infrastructure will treat shared information in accordance with the requirements of the Freedom of Information Act 2000.
 Each organisation will notify the other in advance if an FOI request would potentially result in the publication of the other's material, for information purposes only.